ryokawameister/gishi-wajinden-countries/README.md

 - This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
 (CC-BY 4.0)
 - <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a>

+# お問い合わせ
+- ryokawameister
+- at
+- gmail.com